kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

       - take string now and introduce parsing code? seems complicated as well
     - whole number? simplest external interface, but with fear of complicating implementation
     - => lean into interface / impl separation and use whole number
-- Test: Compute control key from first six digits (new, deferred)
+- Test x: Compute control key from first six digits (new, deferred)
   - Which one?
 In order to craft more tests, being able to compute valid control keys would be nice
   - Design question: What would be the input for computing the control key?
     - Option: Split EID into data and validation?